 but He will have an infinite array of them still awaiting our curiosity.
 This

-will give us ample room to grow and continuously learn about the mysteries of
+will give us ample room to grow and continually learn about the mysteries of

 for you, my son Solomon, know the God of your father, and serve Him with a